callumhdg/HomeworkCompanion/README.md

 ### Retrospective:

 This sprint was less organised than the other sprints due to it being on a busy weekend but the sprint was still complete which leaves only stretch goals.
+One design flaw was noticed though, the Homework table should have a column for a foreign key link to the class it was assigned from, If there is time in the next sprint this will be fixed.